-In fact, according to ChessBase most GMs are not able to win against perfect defense of the computer.
-I used Nalimov’s Endgame Tables and concluded that it is possible to win in 30 moves if white to move or 31 move if Black to win, and if Black doesn’t win the queen.
+In fact, according to ChessBase most GMs are not able to win against the perfect defense of the computer.
+I used Nalimov’s Endgame Tables and concluded that it is possible to win in 30 moves if the white to move or 31 move if the Black to win, and if the Black doesn’t win the queen.

-Most guides show the way to checkmate in well known Queen vs. Rook “Key” position (shown below), but missing most important part – getting to this position.
-They assume it to be an easy task, when in reality it turns out to be extremely complicated against the perfect defense.
+Most guides show the way to checkmate in well known Queen vs. Rook “Key” position (shown below), but missing the most important part – getting to this position.
+They assume it to be an easy task when in reality it turns out to be extremely complicated against the perfect defense.

-The most difficult thing for a human mind to overcome in this sort of endgame is so-called “third rank defense”.
-In this defense weaker side places its rook on the third rank and not allowing opponent’s king to penetrate:
+The most difficult thing for a human mind to overcome in this sort of endgame is the so-called “third-rank defense”.
+In this defense weaker side places its rook on the third rank and not allowing the opponent’s king to penetrate:

 According to the Nalimov’s Tables there is a win in 19 in this position.